-ENG 841P - Language for the Elementary Teacher3 hours

-This course is a practical survey of the current findings in language as they pertain to the Language Arts teacher.
+his course is a practical survey of the current findings in language as they pertain to the Language Arts teacher.
 The topics it examines have been under discussion for some time and form a solid part of the developing body about the English language, particularly as related to the traditional responsibilities of the Language Arts teacher.

-ENG 843P - Reading Problems in Secondary Schools3 hours This course proposes to enable teachers of English and other context areas to deal with those students who have reading problems as well as to increase reading ability in all students.

-ENG 844 - Teaching English in the Community College.......3 hours The identification, analysis, and evaluation of the special place of the

-English instructor and the teaching of English in the junior college as delineated in recent research and literature.

-ENG 845 - Creative Writing for Public School Teachers.......3 hours and Early American Nationalism3 hours

-This course will emphasize the teaching of creative writing and the basic craft of writing poetry and short stories.
+NG 843P - Reading Problems in Secondary Schools3 hours his course proposes to enable teachers of English and other context areas to deal with those students who have reading problems as well as to increase reading ability in all students.
+NG 844 - Teaching English in the Community College3 hours the identification, analysis, and evaluation of the special place of the English instructor and the teaching of English in the junior college as delineated in recent research and literature.
+NG 845 - Creative Writing for Public School Teachers3 hours his course will emphasize the teaching of creative writing and the basic craft of writing poetry and short stories.
 Prospective and practicing teachers will examine selections from contemporary literature as creative writing models.

-ENG 851P - The Literature of Puritanism

-A study of the emergence and development of American national literature from the Colonial period to the early nineteenth century.
-Selected authors and works may differ from semester to semester in accordance with specific instructional emphases.

-ENG 852P - The Literature of the American Renaissance3 hours

-A study of American literature from the early nineteenth-century to the pre- Civil War period.
+NG 847/847P - Children's Literature NG 848/848P - Literature for Adolescents3 hours n exposure to and evaluation of the literature genres appropriate for study in secondary schools.
+NG 849 - Children's and Adolescent Literature NG 851P - The Literature of Puritanism and Early American Nationalism NG 852P - The Literature of the American Renaissance3 hours study of American literature from the early nineteenth-century to the pre- Civil War period.
 Authors and works under study may change from semester to semester depending on the organizational design of the course.

-ENG 853P - The Literature of American Realism......3 hours

-A study of American Literature from the late nineteenth century through the early twentieth century.
+NG 853P - The Literature of American Realism3 hours study of American Literature from the late nineteenth century through the early twentieth century.
 Authors and works may vary according to instructional emphasis.

-ENG 854P - Modern American Literature3 hours The seminar covers the literature of the period roughly from the turn of the century through World War II, focusing on the later development of realism and naturalism and the rise of modernism.
-Authors, genres, and approaches may vary from term to term.

-78GRADUATE08-09ENG Courses

-ENG 855P - Contemporary American Literature.......3 hours

-The seminar examines the literature from World War II to the present, focusing on the later development of modernism and the rise of postmodern literature.
-Authors, genres, and approaches may vary from term to term.

-Examines folklore, fiction, nonfiction, drama, and poetry by Western and Plains writers selected from a time period beginning with presettlement literature to contemporary writings and including works by Native American, Chicano, and women writers.
-Several Nebraska authors will be included.
+NG 854P - Modern American Literature NG 855P - Contemporary American Literature E E NG 856 - Literature of the American West3 hours xamines folklore, fiction, nonfiction, drama, and poetry by Western and Plains writers selected from a time period beginning with presettlement literature to contemporary writings and including works by Native American, Chicano, and women writers, Several Nebraska authors will he included.
+The class focuses on the distinctive features of each genre ially those myths lace."

+GRADUATE ENG Courses

+be included.
 The class focuses on the distinctive features of each genre as well as their similarities of theme and symbol, especially those myths based on the frontier experience and the "Sense of Place."

-ENG 857 - Colloquium: U.S. Literature through 18553 hours

-ENG 871P - Language and Composition
+ENG 857 - Colloquium: U.S. Literature through 18553 hours ENG 858P - Great Plains Studies ENG 859 - Colloquium: U.S. Literature: 1855-Present3 hours ENG 871P - Language and Composition in the Secondary School ENG 872P - English Literature to 1500 ENG 873P - The Literature of the English Renaissance3 hours Study in-depth of one or more major British authors and genres of the period, to be chosen by the professor.
+The authors studied may change from semester to semester.
+ENG 874P - The Literature of the Restoration and Eighteenth Century ENG 879P - The Literature of the Romantic Period3 hours A study of the poetry and/or prose of English writers in the Romantic period from 1789-1830.
+The course may be organized by author, theme, or genre, and the authors and works may change from semester to semester.

+.....3 hours A study of the poetry and/or prose of English writers in the Romantic
-ENG 872P - English Literature to 15003 hours

-Study in-depth of one or more major British authors of the period, to be chosen by the professor.
+ENG 880P - The Literature of the Victorian Period......3 hours Study in-depth of one or more major British authors of the period, to be chosen by the professor.
 The authors studied will change from semester to semester.